thebeardbe/redenreviews/README.md

 # Reden Reviews

-This is the source code for the Reden.reviews platform that will serve as a gui for the reviews that will be saved on the blockchain of [Redencoin](https://reden.reviews) of which the source code can be found on the [Redencore github](https://github.com/RedenCore/Reden)
+This is the source code for the Reden.reviews platform that will serve as a gui for the reviews that will be saved on the blockchain of [Redencoin](https://reden.reviews). ( Source code over at [Redencore github](https://github.com/RedenCore/Reden) )

-This project gets live developed on my [twitch.tv stream](https://twitch.tv/thebeardbe).
+This project gets live developed on my [twitch.tv/thebeardbe stream](https://twitch.tv/thebeardbe).

-The goal of the project is to have users submit reviews, get them processed and uploaded to the blockchain that will serve as the ultimate database.
+The goal of the project is to have users submit reviews, get them processed and uploaded to the blockchain, the blockchain will serve as the ultimate database.
-The frontend will be use a local database that will get synced on fixed intervals with the blockchain, where the blockchain will always be correct version and overwrite the existing low latency local database.
+The frontend will be using a local database that will get synced on fixed intervals with the blockchain.
+Because of it's nature the blockchain will always be correct version and overwrite the existing low latency local database.
 Similar in a way that an explorer for a blockchain works.

 The submissions of reviews will be uploaded in a transaction on the blockchain.
 (TBD how to achieve this reliably)

 ## Stage 1

-Have a form that will accept only review requests, it will ask for some general info on the project, including but not limited to algorithm, type, links, ....
+Have a form that will accept only review requests, it will ask for some general info on the project, including but not limited to: algorithm, type, links, ....

 In a first stage this data will be saved in a local database and shown on the website as a project with some specs, I will select from this list to review on the twitch streams and update the website manually.